larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

    In :const:`PCM_NONBLOCK` mode, the call will return immediately, with a return value of zero, if the buffer is full.
 In this case, the data should be written at a later time.

+   Note that this call completing means only that the samples were buffered in the kernel, and playout will continue afterwards.
+Make sure that the stream is drained before discarding the PCM handle.

 .. method:: PCM.pause([enable=True])